devonkel/todo/README.md

 [![Dependencies Status](https://david-dm.org/meanjs/mean.svg)](https://david-dm.org/meanjs/mean)
 [![Coverage Status](https://coveralls.io/repos/meanjs/mean/badge.svg?branch=master&service=github)](https://coveralls.io/github/meanjs/mean?branch=master)

-MEAN.JS is a full-stack JavaScript open-source solution, which provides a solid starting point for [MongoDB](http://www.mongodb.org/), [Node.js](http://www.nodejs.org/), [Express](http://expressjs.com/), and [AngularJS](http://angularjs.org/) based applications.
+TODO is a team-based website for tracking To-Do items for the team.
+It is built using the MEAN.JS full-stack JavaScript open-source solution, which provides a solid starting point for [MongoDB](http://www.mongodb.org/), [Node.js](http://www.nodejs.org/), [Express](http://expressjs.com/), and [AngularJS](http://angularjs.org/) based applications.
 The idea is to solve the common issues with connecting those frameworks, build a robust framework to support daily development needs, and help developers use better practices while working with popular JavaScript components.

 ## Before You Begin
 Before you begin we recommend you read about the basic building blocks that assemble a MEAN.JS application: